jkamenik/orig-blog/source/_posts/2014-03-23-inbox-zero-part-1.markdown

 The Fear of Missing Out
 -----------------------

-At this point you are probably looking at my comment on checking email twice a day and thinking “that will never work for me.”
-Chances are you said to yourself “What if I miss out on something important,” or a variant like:
+At this point you are probably looking at my comment on checking email twice a day and thinking "that will never work for me."
+Chances are you said to yourself "What if I miss out on something important," or a variant like:

 1. What if I miss an email that my child/husband/wife/father/mother is in trouble?
 1. What if my boss emails me work that must be done immediately?
 1. What if my friends invite me to a party and I miss the email?

-To that I say “nonsense.”
+To that I say "nonsense."
 Your mind is inventing scenarios that will never happen.
 Nobody has ever turned to email in times of emergencies.
 If a boss wants something immediately they will tell you in person, or over the phone.
 And if your friends were really inviting you to a party, they would do so via Evite, Meetup, or something similar.

 Conclusion
 ----------